floum/cooper/README.md

 A revisioning database project

-As of now, Cooper only manages one item.
+As of now, Cooper only manages, can be a hash.

 ## Getting Started